 This week I would like to give you another behind the scenes sneak peek into my upcoming historical fiction novel, Children of the Ocean God.
 This time I would like to focus on the Carib (i.e., Kalinago) language, which was spoken by my ancestors, the Black Caribs....

 This week’s post is a little bit different from some of my past blogs.
 Today I want to share more about the historically important sites on the island of St. Vincent, which are significant to the Second Carib War.
-As you may know this conflict the subject of my...
+As you may know this conflict is the subject of...

 When I was a young boy, about nine years old, I first learned about slavery in the Caribbean and the Middle Passage in Social Studies class in primary school.
 What most disturbed me about slavery, apart from it’s obvious abhorrent cruelty and depravity, was the...